emily-longman/Nucella_can_Pop_Genomics/README.md

 ## File Structure

 The files in this project are organized in the following structure.
-All subsequent directories will be produced therein.
+All files for arrays and metadata are in "guide_files".
+All subsequent directories will be generated therein.
  - data/
      - raw/
      - processed/
+ - guide_files
  - src/
     - 01_assemble_genome/
     - 02_fastq_to_vcf/
     - 03_population_structure/
     - 04_morphology/
- - guide_files
  - output/
      - figures/
      - tables/